Layout system

 The brand layout system sets the stage for how we communicate visually—through a flexible grid system and intentional use of color blocking.
 These elements ensure every design feels cohesive and unmistakably Autodesk, no matter the medium.

-Our grid system provides structure and scalability, adapting seamlessly to various formats, while the strategic use of Autodesk Black, Hello Yellow, and accent colors delivers a bold and recognizable identity.
+Our grid system provides structure and scalability, adapting seamlessly to various formats, while the strategic use of Autodesk colors delivers a bold and recognizable identity.
 Together, these tools empower teams to create a system of grids and designs that are both consistent and dynamic, bringing clarity to complexity and fostering a unified brand experience.

 By following this system, you’ll eliminate guesswork, streamline workflows, and enable creativity within the framework of our brand’s core values.
 This is where form meets function, ensuring our visual identity stays strong while evolving with our needs.